austinhuang0131/mstdn-party-plus/docs/best-practices.md

     See [here](https://disabledsocial.github.io/Disabled-Social-Blog/posts/guides/howtoalttext/) for how to add alt text onto attachments.

+Alternative text is expected to give a description of a picture or a video to someone who may not be able to see or hear everything.
+It should **not** be a reiteration of your post content.

-Alternative text is not just essential for screen readers used by people with disabilities, but sometimes even one without may struggle to understand what to focus on.
+Alt text is not just essential for screen readers used by people with disabilities, but sometimes even one without may struggle to understand what to focus on.
 Also, adding alt text lets you reconsider whether writing the post is necessary.

 ## Tips for Exposure

+!!! note

+    Your bio is searchable if you have opted into the user directory, but hashtags don't particularly improve your profile's exposure.
+Note that certain platforms (such as bots that read `#nobot` hashtags, as well as [fediverse.info](https://fediverse.info/explore/people)) do make use of hashtags in bio.

 If you want to have more people discover your account, consider the following:

 * There are toggleable settings in Preferences => Public Profile => Privacy & Reach.
 * Outside of Mastodon itself, there are public user directories like [Trunk](https://communitywiki.org/trunk) or [fediverse.info](https://fediverse.info/explore/people).
-* Use hashtags!
+* Use hashtags to allow people to better find your post (but please be mindful and not use hashtags excessively; also, for accessibility purposes, please use [CamelCase](https://en.wikipedia.org/wiki/Camel_case) for hashtagging phrases).
 * Follow relevant hashtags and interact with other users.
+* Consider writing a [public](https://docs.joinmastodon.org/user/posting/#privacy) introduction post, indicating your interests in hashtags.
+Remember to include `#introduction` and pin the post as well!